-These graphs illustrate the trade-off between protecting against bogus routes (real attacks) and self-correcting for false positives (legitimate new routes).
+These graphs illustrate the trade-off between protecting against malicious routes (real attacks) and self-correcting for false positives (legitimate new routes).
+As the figures show, we hamper the spread of new attacks and accommodate the introduction of legitimate routes.
 Ultimately, the trade-off can be managed by manipulating the duration of the suspicious period.
-In addition, once a secondary response system concludes that a suspicious route is valid, the routers in an AS could be configured to start treating the route as a legitimate immediately, rather than wait for the timeout.
+In addition, once a secondary response system concludes that a suspicious route is valid, the routers in an AS could be configured to start treating the route as a legitimate immediately, rather than relying on the automatic timeout to release the route.